lokeshrajaram/TweetsMeetReviews/README.md

     Look for tweetprocessor.sh in scripts/bash directory.
 This script can also be invoked as required.

 ### Testing the application
     Used JUnit & Jmeter to test my some of my components.
+    To Run the tests update path constants located at test directory reviews.clean package